Center For New Work in Movement and Dance Theater, M.A.D.

 This space grant fosters new work of emerging artists who need support.
 The Stella Adler Studio of Acting provides artists with rehearsal studios and a black box theater for performance.
 This is a reciprocal endeavor where the invited artist and the students of The Stella Adler Studio (New York University and Adler Conservatory programs) will be able to experience each other’s creativity.

-The next available space grant is for December 2011-January 2012
+The next available space grant will be announced shortly.

 Please mail all submissions to: